-To summarize, certain developed provinces have closed or outsourced their clinker production to other less developed regions in the past 10 years.
-Such outsourcing may be effective in reducing the developed provinces' emissions in the short term, but it may not be beneficial to the country's overall emissions reduction (Shan, Guan, Hubacek, et al., 2018).
-The developed provinces usually have more advanced technologies than those in less developed regions, that is, low emission intensities.
-Moving the production capacities from regions with advanced technologies to less developed regions will, therefore, increase the country's overall emissions.
-Thus, greater attention should be paid to these key cement production provinces, such as Tibet, which will continue developing its cement production in the future (Tibet autonomous region government, 2011), and Anhui, which is the largest cement production base in China.
+To summarize, certain developed provinces have closed or outsourced their clinker production to other less-developed regions in the past ten years.
+Such outsourcing may be effective in reducing the developed provinces' emissions in the short term, but it may not be beneficial to the country's overall emissions reduction (Shan et al.).
+The developed provinces usually have more advanced technologies than those in less-developed regions, i.e., low emission intensities.
+Moving the production capacities from regions with advanced technologies to less-developed regions will, therefore, increase the country's overall emissions.
+Thus, greater attention should be paid to these key cement production provinces, such as Tibet, which will continue developing its cement production in the future (Tibet autonomous region government 2011), and Anhui, which is the largest cement production base in China.

-3.4 | Changes in the drivers of the cement-related CO2 emissions in China
+3.4 Changes in the drivers of the cement-related CO2 emissions in China

-Figure 2 shows that the total cement-related CO_2 emissions started to grow rapidly since 2002 after China joining the WTO and then peaked in 2014.
-Understanding of the changes in the drivers of the cement-related CO_2 emissions since 2002, especially before and after the peak point (2014), has great policy implications for emissions control in the cement industry.
-By employing the LMDI method, this study decomposes the changes in China' cement-related CO_2 emissions from 2002 to 2016 into four factors: the construction industry's structure, emission intensity, efficiency, and economic growth.
-The first factor, "construction industry's structure," is measured by three indicators: the emission proportion induced by cement produced for new residential buildings, for new infrastructural buildings, and for a new proportion of export and others.
-The results are shown in Table S7 in the Supporting Information and Figure 6.
+Figure 2 shows that the total cement-related CO2 emissions started to grow rapidly since 2002 after China joining the WTO and then peaked in 2014.
+Understanding the changes in the drivers of the cement-related CO2 emissions since 2002, especially before and after the peak point (2014) has great policy implications for emissions control in the cement industry.
+By employing the LMDI method, this study decomposes the changes in China' cement-related CO2 emissions from 2002 to 2016 into four factors: the construction industry's structure, emission intensity, efficiency, and economic growth.
+The first factor, "construction industry's structure", is measured by three indicators: the emission proportion induced by cement produced for new residential buildings, for new infrastructural buildings, and for a new proportion of export and others.
+The results are shown in Table S7 and Figure 6.